Distil ← Back to home

 Saffron Extract is in the Distil supplement database, evidence Grade B. The page below lists every medication we have explicitly assessed it against.

-Below are the 7 documented pairs we have explicitly assessed for Saffron Extract: 7 amber.
-The pairs cluster around 1 mechanism: Additive serotonergic activity.
+Below are the 32 documented pairs we have explicitly assessed for Saffron Extract: 7 red and 25 amber.
+The pairs cluster around 2 mechanisms: Additive serotonergic activity and Additive glucose lowering.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not listed here is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by medication, and the missing-item form at the bottom of the page routes any uncatalogued medication into our next curation pass.

 Documented interactions